ravendb/docs/docs/consumer/querying/static-indexes/index.markdown

 {CODE static_indexes1@Consumer\StaticIndexes.cs /}

-###  Note: RavenDB will throw if an explicit index name was used, when no such index exists.
+{NOTE RavenDB will throw if an explicit index name was used, when no such index exists. /}

 In this chapter we will learn how to create static indexes, and explore the various capabilities they offer.